Elder Friendly Futures

 Don’t miss your chance to learn about healthy aging trends and research at the 5th Annual Elder Friendly Futures Conference, Sept.
 15-16, 2016 at the Lynnwood Convention Center.

 The conference is open to older adults, healthcare providers, community professionals, research educators, students and anyone else who is interested in learning about healthy aging and how to be part of an elder friendly future.

 Early-bird registration ends Aug.
-31. Register today for a reduced fee!
+31.

 This year’s conference theme is “Multiple Voices Shaping our Communities.”
 The conference will feature research and program presentations on topics and trends in the field of aging.
 It will also include roundtable discussions, poster sessions, informational exhibits, a film viewing and discussion, a bookstore and many opportunities for networking.
-See the complete program schedule.

 Keynote presentations: Three plenary speakers, each an expert and pioneer in their respective fields, will present: